ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d consume an­
-nually about 33,143 chaldrons of coal.
-St. Paul s Cathedral, London.*—Thisatructnre
-was thirty-five years in building, and cost seven
-hundred and thirty-six thousand, seven hundred
-and twenty-two pounds sterling.
-It i9 five hun­
-dred feet long, and two hundred and fifty feet
-* ide ; the summit ef the dome is three hundred
-and forty feet high.
-St. Ptter’t Cathedral, Rome, was one hun­
-dred and five years building ; it is seven hundred
-and twenty-nine feet long, three hundred and
-sixty-four wide, and four hundred and thirl) -mv­
-,en feet high lo the summit of the trow­

-MISCELLANY.
 RELIGIOUS COURTSHIP.
 A young- gentleman, happening to sit at church
 in a pew adjoining one, in which sat a young